maxerenberg/pwa-otp/scripts/README.md

 # Scripts

-**UPDATE**: this does not work when the PWA is served over HTTPS and the upload server is served over plain HTTP.
+**UPDATE**: uploading the settings has been disabled for now because it does not work when the PWA is served over HTTPS and the upload server is served over plain HTTP.
 Also see https://stackoverflow.com/a/71109928.

 ## upload-server